-Once connected, any input in the Terminal Emulator window will be transmitted to the communications port and any data received from the communications port will be displayed on the terminal.
+Once connected, any input in the Terminal Emulator window is sent to the communications port and any data received from the communications port is displayed on the terminal.

 Connection may be refused if the communication port is in use by another application or if the port doesn't exist.